luophoe/chisel-test-projects/README.md

 5. RisingMooreFsm
 6. Mux4_2
 7. ManyDynamicElementVecFir
-- The name.scala and the orig_name.v files are written files, the name.v, name.anno.json, and name.fir files are generated files
+- The name.scala file is the written Chisel file for testing and generation, the name.v, name.anno.json, and name.fir files are generated Verilog and transfer files, and the orig_name.v file is the written Verilog file for the purpose of comparison with the generated Verilog file